-We were proud to give out a record number of tenant Education Scholarship Awards, to the value of $120,000, to help our residents learn new skills, develop existing talents, take courses and complete their studies.
+We were proud to give out a record number of tenant scholarship awards, to the value of $120,000, to help our residents learn new skills, develop existing talents, take courses and complete their studies.

 The extra funding for the Scholarship Program was made available through Home Sweet 2019 – our charity sleepover that raised more than $181,000 this year to help end homelessness.
 We were delighted to present the beneficiaries of Home Sweet 2019 – Women’s Community Shelters, The Burdekin Association, and the Link Housing Scholarship Program – with cheques for the monies raised at the 35 Year Birthday festival.